LegendaryB/Kirei/README.md

 When you send me a pull request with changes, improvements or bugfixes please make sure to use the pull request template.
 I want to have all information regarding the pull request at a glance.

+## Support
+If you like my software, please consider [supporting me](https://paypal.me/alphadaniel).
+Thank you for your support!
+You are great!

 ## License

 This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details